diogobernardelli/padroes-front-end/README.md

 ---
 Workshop held at [JERA](https://www.jera.com.br) to present some standards and good practices in front-end development.

-To view the content, clone this project with the command below and access the file **index.html**:
+To view the content, you can access [THIS LINK](http://diogobernardelli.com.br/padroes-front-end/) orclone this project with the following command:

 ```
 git clone git@github.com: diogobernardelli / padroes-front-end.git